zzl81cn/luma.gl/docs/webgl/extensions.md

 Also note that because luma.gl gives the application direct access to the WebGL context, the application can always work directly with any extensions it needs.
 Using the support that luma.gl provides for a specific extension is optional.

-# Limits

-In addition to capabilities, luma.gl can also query the context for all limits.
-These are available as `glGetInfo(gl).limits` and can be indexed with the GL constant representing the limit.
-Each limit is an object with multiple
-values:

-- `value` - the value of the limit in the current context
-- `webgl1` - the minimum allowed value of the limit for WebGL1 contexts
-- `webgl2` - the minimum allowed value of the limit for WebGL2 contexts